beer-horoscope/beer-horoscope/docs/MODEL_TRAINING.md

 - [virtualenv](https://virtualenv.pypa.io/en/latest/)
     - [installation guide](https://docs.python-guide.org/dev/virtualenvs/#lower-level-virtualenv)

-# Setup Database
+# I. Setup Database

+## i.
+Obtain a Data Set

+1. A data set can be obtained [here](https://github.com/beer-horoscope/beer-review-data-set/raw/main/beer_reviews_data.zip)

+2. Unzip the archive and note the location.
+For this walkthrough we will denote the location as `/tmp/data/beer_reviews.csv`

+## ii.
+Prep and Run Scripts

+1. Update the script file `data/02-data-load.sql`, and update the `LOAD DATA LOCAL INFILE` path as noted in the previous section. i.e. `LOAD DATA LOCAL INFILE /tmp/data/beer_reviews.csv`

-Run the sql scripts found in the `data` folder in order.
+2. Run the sql scripts found in the `data` folder in order.

 You have a few options on how to do this.